AlexanderFranse/newConnect4/NOTES.md

     ✅ Pseudocode E2E scenario - player 1 has a horizontal victory!
-        ✅ Add step for player 2 and his little yellow disc 🍅 Implement step for putting player 1 disc in a column
+        ✅ Add step for player 2 and his little yellow disc ✅ Implement step for putting player 1 disc in a column ✅ Refactor to remove unneeded parameters and steps ✅ Implement step for asserting the log for a win for player 1

 ## Unit
 Create board